 - Has become the cancer “newsletter” for Tompkins County.
 Close to 9,000 recipients.
 Upcoming events, programs.

 - Annually updated Cancer Support Services Guide that includes information about the most commonly-requested resources.

-Cancer Connections Column in the Ithaca Journal
+Cancer Connections Column from the Ithaca Journal (prior to 2018)

 - Bob Riter’s column about cancer that appears in the Ithaca Journal, and is reprinted on OncoLink, the website of the University of Pennsylvania Cancer Center website.